dashpy/dashpy/README.md

 - Projects private or open sources that face problems to climate change or health issues

 ###   🌱 I’m currently learning
- - Advance concepts about JS and Epic React Course 🚀
+ - Apollo GraphQL and NPL

-- 📫 You can send me an email at federicoromanpy@gmail.com or find me at [LinkedIn](https://www.linkedin.com/in/federico-daniel-roman-acosta/) or checkout my progress at [FreeCodeCamp](https://www.freecodecamp.org/dashpy)
+- 📫 You can send me an email at federicoromanpy@gmail.com or find me at [LinkedIn](https://www.linkedin.com/in/federico-daniel-roman-acosta/).

 <!---
 dashpy/dashpy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.